 and others that don’t.
 Lucky for you, all you need is that flow of electrons and you’re ready to go.

-In Australia, it’s not as simple as deciding to use renewable energy in your home.
+In Australia, it’s not as simple as deciding to use renewables in your home.
 In most cases, you’ll be connected to the National Electricity Market (or the ‘grid’).
-Electricity from both renewable and non-renewable
+Electricity from both renewable and non renewable

 sources is mixed in the grid and we all get our energy from this same pool.

 But there are a few ways you can support renewables at home.

 Installing solar panels to provide some (or even all) of your usage is one way to make your home greener.
 If you’re not in a position to do that, you can still make a difference by choosing an energy company that supports renewables,

 or a plan that lets you offset some or all of your usage.
 Maybe you’ll even feel incrementally better about paying your power bill.
 Maybe.